miketweaver/cpage/README.md

 If you'd like to self host this script you'll need to download the "cpage" file from GitHub.

 You'll also need to download the themes and extract them on your server.
+Don't extract the individual themes.
+They're tar.gz files.
+Leave them compressed.

 You can get the themes here:

 http://vpsilo.com/scripts/cpagethemes-1.0.zip